macduff23/violentpython/readme.md

 I may start and stop this depending on how my priorities change, but I hope to steadily contribute to this until I'm done.
 I guess only time will tell.

 I'll heavily comment where possible to show why and how I did the things that I did.
 Some of the stuff will look unfinished.
 If I moved on, its because I got the point and don't want to beat a dead horse.

+I decided to do this as a github repo with notes on chapter 2.
+There's no notes for chapter one and I think i skipped some parts.
+Deal with it.